-Section 3 of S. 3483 amends the Act of August 6, 1956 (70 Stat.
-1058), by increasing the statutorily-required minimum release flows from Bowman Dam to serve as mitigation for groundwater pumping by the City of Prineville.
+Section 3 of S. 1771 amends the Act of August 6, 1956 (70 Stat.
+1058), by requiring releases to serve as mitigation for groundwater pumping by the City of Prineville.
 The Department does not oppose the concept of providing releases to mitigate for municipal use of groundwater.
-We believe the bill's language of "without further action by the Secretary..." and its references to a Reclamation Directive and Standard to be contradictory and subject to interpretation as to the need for NEPA compliance and a contract.
-The bill's language also requires delivery of water prior to receiving payment from the City and it is unclear as to whether or not the 5100 acre-feet is part of the currently required 10 cfs releases.
-We recommend deleting the words "Without further action by the Secretary of the Interior, beginning on the date of enactment of the Crooked River Collaborative Water Security Act" and replacing it with, "Upon passage of the Crooked River Collaborative Water Supply Act, the Secretary of the Interior is authorized to contract with the City of Prineville for up to 5,100 acre-feet of water in Prineville Reservoir and upon receipt of required payments may release such water on an annual basis to serve as mitigation..."
-We recommend deleting the words 'Water and Related Contract and Repayment Principles and Requirements' as this does not refer to a Reclamation document and deleting the words 'Directives and Standards PEC 05-01' as this is currently under revision.
-Substituting "in accordance with Reclamation law and policy" would be more appropriate.
+We believe the bill's language of "without further action by the Secretary..." and its references to applicable Bureau of Reclamation policies, directives and standards to be contradictory and subject to interpretation as to the need for NEPA compliance and a contract.
+We recommend deleting the words "Without further action by the Secretary of the Interior, beginning on the date of enactment of the Crooked River Collaborative Water Security Act of 2013" and replacing it with, "Upon passage of the Crooked River Collaborative Water Security Act of 2013, the Secretary of the Interior is authorized to contract with the City of Prineville for up to 5,100 acrefeet of water in Prineville Reservoir and upon receipt of required payments may release such water on an annual basis to serve as mitigation..."

-An additional concern with S. 3483 is the bill's statement that "The Secretary is authorized to contract exclusively with the City for additional amounts in the future at the request of the City."
+An additional concern with S. 1771 is the bill's statement that "the Secretary may contract exclusively with the City of Prineville for additional quantities of water, at the request of the City of Prineville."
 This language would preferentially benefit the City of Prineville and appears to close the door to any potential future irrigation or municipal water contractors of the Crooked River Project (Project).